fosshostorg/policy/README.txt

   Our team is entirely volunteers who donate their labor.
-We partner with other organizations who provide us with servers, rack-space, bandwidth, etc.  We use these resources to create for to tenants (the projects we host) access to infrastructural technology services, for example virtual private servers (VPS) and consoles of such.
+We partner with other organizations who provide us with servers, rack-space, bandwidth, etc.  We use these resources for tenants (the projects we host) who gain access to infrastructural technology services, for example virtual private servers (VPS) and consoles of such.
 We usually share publicly any information we share at all.
 We don't provide remuneration "in-kind" or compensation to anyone, with a couple of